-- 1. An applicant cannot be denied admission or assistance solely because the person has been a victim of domestic violence. - 2.
+- 1. An applicant cannot be denied admission or assistance solely because the person has been a victim of domestic violence, if the applicant or tenant otherwise qualifies for admission, assistance, participation, or occupancy. - 2.
 Residents or tenants who are victims of domestic violence must be handled as an exception to the federal One Strike Rule under documented incident of actual or threatened domestic violence. - 3.
-If the tenant or immediate family member is a victim of criminal activity directly related to domestic violence engaged in by a household member or guest, such criminal activity shall not be cause for eviction or termination. - 4.
+If the tenant or affiliated individual (see definition in Appendix I) is a victim of criminal activity directly related to domestic violence engaged in by a household member or guest or other person under the tenant's control, such criminal activity shall not be cause for eviction or termination. - 4.
 Being a victim of domestic violence does not qualify as a serious or repeated violation of the lease for terminating assistance, tenancy, or the occupancy rights of the victim. - 5.
-PHCD may allow for the perpetrator of domestic violence to be removed from the lease, while the remaining family members stay in the assisted unit, upon approval of the Division Director. - 6.
-Victims of domestic violence will be considered for emergency transfers.
-See Chapter V Transfer Policy for additional information and requirements. - 7.
+PHCD may allow for the perpetrator of domestic violence to be removed from the lease, while the remaining family members stay in the assisted unit, upon approval of the division director. - Victims of domestic violence will be considered for emergency transfers.
+See Chapter V

+Transfer Policy for additional information and requirements. - 7.
 Subject to funding availability, the issuance of a Section 8 voucher may be offered to the victimized family.